LADYBIRD MONTESSORI SCHOOL

 Environmental Science

 • Ladybird Montessori is located on 14.5 acres of land in Buda, TX.
 The birth-3 program gets to experience our nature program by going on stroller rides on the walking trail at our school farm and outdoor classroom space.
 The 3-6 years olds get to go on nature walks on the walking trail, have lessons in the outdoor classroom space, and also have a 2,000 square foot covered porch attached to their classrooms to encourage outdoor learning.
 The elementary students have a nature class elective in our outdoor classroom space and help care for our farm animals.
-The future middle school students will have a makerspace where they design different elements for our outdoor spaces such as water irrigation, planter boxes, permaculture projects, etc.
+The middle school students have a maker-space STEAM building where they design different elements for our outdoor spaces such as water irrigation, planter boxes, permaculture projects, etc.

 • Spanish Program